 You have the following rights regarding your health information as created and maintained by this agency.

-In addition, paper copies of this Notice are in the Sanesco International, Inc. kits.
+In addition, copies of this Notice will be included in test collection kits.

 Right to Request Different Ways to Communicate with You